 I’m sorry that there are still adult Canadians who are ignorant of the Truth and Reconciliation Commission, its Calls to Action, and its profound importance to Canada.

-I know that I am very fortunate to be the Canadian I am.
-I love that this country is beautiful, safe, diverse, peaceful, and generous in many ways.
-But we can always do better.
+I know that I am very fortunate to be here.
+I love that this country is, in many ways, beautiful, safe, diverse, peaceful, and generous.
+But we have darkness that needs to be acknowledged.
+We can always do better.
 I want to be even prouder of us.

 Here is what I am starting with, in my journey to be part of an improved Canada that takes Truth and Reconciliation seriously:

-I promise to speak frankly to my children and my students, as I did today, about residential schools and Indigenous history that has been misrepresented or left out of education for so long – and to impress upon them that we are all Treaty People.
+I promise to speak frankly to my children and my students, as I did today, about Indigenous history (including residential schools) that has been misrepresented or left out of education for so long – and to impress upon them that we are all Treaty People.

 I promise to continue to make Indigenous history and teachings an embedded part of my job as a teacher, as authentically as possible.
-I know this means turning to real Indigenous voices as often as I can.
+I know that this means including real Indigenous voices as often as I can.

-I promise to continue to educate myself as much and as often as possible, so that my teaching is accurate.
+I promise to continue to educate myself as much and as often as possible, to learn from Indigenous people living today, so that my teaching has value.